 Losing weight and returning blood sugar levels to normal leads to improved beta cell secretion of insulin.
-Studies in the U.S. have found that people aged 50-71 who led a healthy lifestyle of not smoking, exercising regularly and taking a healthy diet with moderate alcohol and maintaining a healthy weight had a much lower risk of type 2 diabetes than those who did not lead a low risk lifestyle (46).
-Lifestyle interventions have also been shown to delay or prevent progression from prediabetes to full-blown Type 2 Diabetes.
+Studies in the U.S. have found that people aged 50-71 who led a healthy lifestyle of not smoking, exercising regularly and taking a healthy diet with moderate alcohol and maintaining a healthy weight had a much lower risk of type 2 diabetes than those who did not lead a low-risk lifestyle (2).
+Lifestyle interventions have also been shown to delay or prevent progression from prediabetes to full-blown type 2 diabetes.

 Factors that reduce weight and obesity include regular physical activity (see exercise), eating more polyunsaturated fats and the right kind of carbohydrate and cereal fiber.
 People incorporating these foods are those who eat a so-called “Mediterranean diet” as in Southern Italy, A key factor in reducing weight or obesity is to maintain a sustainable diet, that is, one that caters to your individual preferences in food and you can incorporate into routine daily life.

 Coffee also seems to be preventative for diabetes.
 Numerous studies have found that coffee confers protection against diabetes, with 4 cups a day being found to have a 50% reduction in some population studies.
-The decaffeinated variety is similarly protective, indicating it is the minerals and antioxidants in coffee which may be important (48).
+The decaffeinated variety is similarly protective, indicating it is the minerals and antioxidants in coffee which may be important (4).
 Vitamin D levels may also be important.
-Our bodies normally produce vitamin D in response to being exposed to sunlight, but for those who are not habitually in the sun a vitamin D supplement may be recommended.
-This is particularly true for obese people, as vitamin D is fat soluble, and obese people have 30% less vitamin D than leaner individuals.
-There is an emerging link between low vitamin D levels and diabetes risk.
+Our bodies normally produce vitamin D in response to being exposed to sunlight, but for those who are not habitually in the sun, a Vitamin D supplement may be recommended.
+This is particularly true for obese people, as Vitamin D is fat soluble, and obese people have 30% less Vitamin D than leaner individuals.
+There is an emerging link between low Vitamin D levels and diabetes risk.

 Exercise in prevention and control of diabetes